Sodium Lauryl Sulfate, Sodium Laureth Sulfate & Foaming Cleansers

 SLS and SLES are both used primarily as foaming agents to create more lather.
 Many people prefer the experience of foaming products — even though foam isn’t needed to create a more effective cleaning solution.

-SLS and SLES are also surfactants like cocamidopropyl betaine (or CAPB).
+SLS and SLES are also surfactants.
 Surfactants make water molecules “slippery” so they don’t stick together and as a result, break surface tension.

 This reaction allows substances to mix even if they wouldn’t normally.
 In the context of cleaning and personal care products, this means with the inclusion of surfactants, these products can more easily attach to dirt, oil, and debris to rinse it away more effectively.